Ice Safety

 Snowmobile Ice Safety

-Snowmobiling on frozen lakes and rivers can be a fun and rewarding experience, and introduces a whole new dimension to your rides.
-However, snowmobiling on the ice does increase the risk of an accident, and drowning is one of the leading causes of snowmobile deaths.
+Snowmobiling on frozen lakes and rivers is a fun and rewarding experience, and introduces a new dimension to your rides.

-Any snowmobile and any snowmobiler can easily ride on the ice, though extra precautions and additional safety gear are recommended.
+Any snowmobile and any snowmobiler can safely ride on the ice, though extra precautions and additional safety gear are recommended as riding on the ice does come with some extra risks.
 Below is a list of basic safety tips to keep in mind if you’re going to operate your snowmobile on frozen lakes and rivers.

 Ice Thickness Chart: